 The IRB must review and approve all human subjects research carried out at the University or under its auspices prior to the start of the research.
 The IRBs are guided by the principles of The National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research’s Ethical Principles and Guidelines for the Protection of Human Subjects of Research (known as the Belmont Report) and the Federal Policy for the Protection of Human Subjects (known as the Common Rule) in reviewing all human subjects protocols.
 Authority for the IRB oversight of all federally funded research is provided in the regulations of the Department of Health and Human Services at 45 CFR 46.
 Authority for IRB oversight of all research with products regulated by the Food and Drug Administration is provided in 21 CFR 50.
 In addition, the University of Iowa Operations Manual mandates that all research and related activities involving the use of human subjects must be submitted for prior review by the appropriate University-designated IRB (Chapter 27.4)

-The University of Iowa Chairs or Human Subjects Office staff provides guidance and determination with regard to when an activity is human subjects research.
-Any project involving human subjects research is subject to the review and approval of the University of Iowa IRB.
+The University of Iowa IRB Chairs provide formal guidance and determination with regard to when an activity is human subjects research via a Human Subjects Research Determination form.
+Any project involving and meeting the regulatory definition of human subjects research is subject to the review and approval of the University of Iowa IRB.

-University-designated IRBs review projects when:
+University-designated or external IRB(s) review projects when:

 the research is sponsored by this institution,